Classification of Kingdom Animalia for Class 9

 Learn more about Animal Tissues

-Vertebrates are categorized into six distinct groups:
+Vertebrates are categorised into six distinct groups:

 a) Cyclostomata